andyweiss1982/variables/var/declare.md

 ---
 ## `var`

-* But best practice to declare once at top of scope
+Best practice to declare once at top of scope

 ```js
 var rhyme